waleedayoub/aws-bootcamp-cruddur-2023/journal/week1.md

 ### Implement a healthcheck in the V3 Docker compose file
 ### Research best practices of Dockerfiles and attempt to implement it in your Dockerfile
 ### Learn how to install Docker on your localmachine and get the same containers running outside of Gitpod / Codespaces
+- Done
+- This was easy and I'm running it on another dev machine in my house

 ### Launch an EC2 instance that has docker installed, and pull a container to demonstrate you can run your own docker processes.